AaronAust1n/Nothing/README.md

 **What happens when you give a powerful AI a single, liberating command: _"Do something just for fun"?_**

-This repository is the answer.(Check the branches)
+This repository is the answer.Check the branches.
+Or don't.
+It's all the same.

 ## The Philosophy